VICA MILLER LITERARY SALONS

 ABOUT VICA MILLER

-Vica Miller grew up in St. Petersburg, Russia, and has been a New Yorker for over two decades.
+Vica Miller grew up in St. Petersburg, Russia, and has been a New Yorker for three decades.
 She is the author of the novel Inga's Zigzags (5/2014).
-Vica runs communications for a global technology firm and has launched a new media course at Hunter College (CUNY), where she has also taught Public Relations.
-She’s worked as a magazine editor, new media producer, TV reporter and art publicist.
-Vica holds a Master’s degree from ITP - Interactive Telecommunications Program at NYU’s Tisch School of the Arts.
-She lives in NYC with her family.
+Vica is a communications expert with 20+ year of expertise in tech and intl. marketing; she launched and taught a New Media and PR courses at Hunter College (CUNY); worked as a magazine editor, new media producer, TV reporter and art publicist.
+Vica holds a Master’s degree from ITP - Interactive Telecommunications Program at NYU’s Tisch School of the Arts and is ALM candidate in Social Psychology at Harvard Extension School.